-You might not have an hour to devote to meal-making, but you’ve probably got a few minutes.
+You might not have an hour to devote to meal-making, but you've probably got a few minutes.
 With this box of instant brown rice, you can have four servings of whole grains ready in less than 10 minutes—enough to feed the whole fam!
-Pile on chunks of avocado and raw tuna for quick poke bowls everyone will love.
+Pile on chunks of avocado, sliced scallions, and sushi-grade tuna for quick poke bowls everyone will love.

 Modern Table Jalapeno Cheddar Mac & Cheese

-Got 15 minutes for a pasta dish that tastes like it took much longer?
-This Modern Table meal kit doesn’t just come with lentil elbows packed with pea protein—16 grams per serving, to be exact—but a packet of spicy sauce.
-Boil the noodles, stir some butter and milk into the cheesy powder, and mix it all together for a meal that’s easier than easy and will set your mouth on fire.
+Got 15 minutes for a pasta dish that tastes like it took much longer to make?
+This Modern Table meal kit doesn't just come with lentil elbows packed with pea protein—17 grams per serving, to be exact—but also a packet of spicy sauce.
+Boil the noodles, stir some milk and butter (or do without the butter to cut calories and fat) into the cheesy powder, and mix it all together for a meal that's easier than easy and will set your mouth on fire.

 Amy's Breakfast Burrito